signebedi/Flask-Signing/README.md

 ## Flask-Signing
 a signing key extension for flask

+### About

+The Flask-Signing library is a useful tool for Flask applications that requires secure and robust management of signing keys.
+This package aids in managing API keys, ensuring only clients with valid permissions can access your resources.
+Do you need to generate single-use tokens for one-time actions like email verification or password reset?
+Flask-Signing can handle that.
+In theory, it can also help manage session IDs.
+For applications that implement JWT or OAuth2, Flask-Signing can generate and manage the signing keys for your tokens.
+You can also use it to verify webhook payloads or to implement a licensing system for your software.

 ### Installation

 First, install the flask_signing package.
 You can do this with pip: